arvigeus/AZ-204/Topics/Identity Platform.md

 It allows you to set extra security measures or conditions before users can access a service or app.
 This could mean multi-factor authentication, device restrictions (enrolled in Microsoft's Intune service), or certain physical locations or IP ranges.

+Requires _Premium_ tier.

+Risk-based policies require access to Azure AD Identity Protection, which is an Azure AD Premium P2 feature.

+When licenses required for Conditional Access expire, the policies aren't automatically disabled or deleted.
+They remain active and can be viewed and deleted, but they can no longer be updated.

 Apps typically don't require any changes to adhere to these conditions.
 However, in certain instances, especially when an app must access a service indirectly or silently, code modifications may be necessary.

 Examples: